neptunedays9/text-analysis-py/Readme.md

 #Setup db
--> install mongo
+* install mongo
--> Create a collection named textanalysisdemo
+* Create a database named textanalysisdemo
+* Add a collection "text" into this DB
+* Add the sentences to analyse as documents into this collection
--> add a field "text" and set the text as the value
+    * Each sentence is to be added as a separate document with a field "text" and value as the sentence